How Much Does a Ductless Heat Pump Installation Cost in 2025?

 $7,500 | $17,000 | $1,200 |

 Heat pump installation costs are often advertised with one or two zones in kits.
-A complete five-zone mini-split kit can reach $17,000 in materials, with labor adding an additional $500 to $2,000 or more.
-Basic single-zone units runfrom $700 to $2,200 but can vary up to $4,300, depending on the brand and size.
+A complete five-zone mini-split heat pump costs up to $17,000 for kit materials alone, plus $500 to $2,000 or more in labor.
+Basic single-zone units run from $700 to $2,200 but can vary up to $4,300, depending on the brand and size.

-You’ll pay about $1,500 to $3,000 more per zone, depending on the location, brand, and installation costs involved.
-Typically, you’ll pay around $1,000 more per zone for the equipment alone.
+You’ll pay about $1,500 to $3,000 more per zone in ductless heat pump costs, depending on the location, brand, and installation involved.
+Expect to pay around $1,000 more per zone for the equipment alone.
 Keep the following points in mind when determining how many zones you need:

-Each zone adds one additional interior cassette, including running the refrigerant lines and electricity.
+Each zone adds another interior cassette, including running the refrigerant lines and electricity.

 Zones typically include each room you plan to heat or cool in your home.

-Each zone requires more British thermal units (BTUs), which means a larger outdoor unit, adding to the price.
+Each zone requires more BTUs, which means a larger outdoor unit, adding to the price.

 Outdoor units typically can't support more than four or five zones.
 If you need more, you'll need multiple outdoor units.